Discover how rapid growth is changing the sport industry

 Test package.
-The test package includes hundreds of questions in true-or-false, fill-in-the-blank, multiple-choice, essay, and short-answer formats.
+The test package includes more than 600 questions in true-or-false, fill-in-the-blank, multiple-choice, essay, and short-answer formats.
 It is available for use through multiple formats, including a learning management system, Respondus, and rich text.

 Chapter quizzes.
-Includes approximately 200 unique questions in true-or-false, fill-in-the-blank, multiple-choice, and essay formats.
+Includes 200 unique questions in true-or-false and multiple-choice formats.
 These quizzes, compatible with learning management systems, can be used for testing students’ understanding on a chapter-by-chapter basis, offering easy grading and record keeping for instructors.

 Presentation package plus image bank.
 Includes hundreds of slides covering the key points from the text as well as all of the figures and tables from the book separated by chapter.
 The slides in the presentation package can be used directly in PowerPoint or be printed to make transparencies or handouts for distribution to students.
 Instructors can easily add, modify, and rearrange the order of the slides as well as search for images based on key words.